christorange/VerticalFox/README.md

 ![](./assets/gif-1.gif)
 # VerticalFox
 Get an Edge like auto-hide vertical tabs bar on Firefox!
 Powerd by Sidebery, you can have your bookmarks, pinned tabs all in side bar and get a minimalism look.
 Support MacOS and Windows.
+Only supports **Dark Mode** for now, will support light mode if there are ppl using this project and want it :P